xuganchen/stock_selection_with_machine_learning/README.md

   * support_vector_machine.py
   * deep_neural_network.py

-* run.py
+* run.py and run_sample.ipynb
-  running all four models in model dictionary
+  running all four models in model dictionary, and you can open run_sample.ipynb(or run_sample.html) to see how to using the model

 * genetic_algorithm.py
   Genatic Algorithm using in factors selection